 Poured joint sealing material shall consist of an approved rubber-bitumen compound, complying with the requirements of SRN 879, or a two component, cold applied compound complying with SRN 879 as stated in the Bill of Quantities.
-Test Certificates, prepared by an approved testing laboratory, shall be supplied by the Contractor to show that the material does in fact comply in respect of cone penetration, flow and bond with the undermentioned requirements:
+Test Certificates, prepared by an approved testing laboratory, shall be supplied by the Contractor to show that the material does in fact comply in respect of cone penetration, flow and bond with the under-mentioned requirements:

-Test Cone Penetration Hot-poured Materials Cold-poured Materials 0.15 kg. for 5 secs. at 25° centigrade using standard grease cone Penetration not to exceed 9mm Penetration to be not less than 5mm not more than 27.5mm Flow On a plane inclined at 75° to the horizontal, 5 hours at 60° centigrade Flow not to exceed 5mm Flow not to exceed 20mm
+Test Cone Penetration Hot-poured Materials Cold-poured Materials 0.15 kg. for 5 secs. at 25° centigrade using standard grease cone Penetration not to exceed 9mm Penetration to be not less than 5mm not more than 27.5mm Flow On a plane inclined at 75° to the horizontal, 5 hours at 60° centigrade Flow not to exceed 5mm Flow not to exceed 20mm Bond 25mm wide joint extended 12mm at rate of 4mm per hour at 18° centigrade.
+No more than one specimen in three to develop a crack separation or other opening more than 4mm deep Five cycles of extension and recompression Three cycles of extension and recompression

-Bond

-25mm wide joint extended 12mm at rate Five cycles of Three cycles of of 4mm per hour at 18° centigrade.
-No extension and more than one specimen in three to recompression develop a crack separation or other opening more than 4mm deep